debezium/debezium-design-documents/DDD-61.md

   The cost is asymmetric, which is why this is raised now rather than left to implementation.
   Normalising after release means renaming a shipped property; deciding now means one change to `debezium-sink` that has to serve JDBC and MongoDB as well, which is outside this document's scope but not outside its timing.
   Recommendation: raise it with the sink maintainers before this connector ships, keep `truncate.mode` connector-local for v1, and treat the name as provisional rather than building anything that would make lifting it harder.
+* **Flow control is global, but the destinations are not.** `AdaptiveThrottle` (§8) halves the effective batch size on a 429, and `bulk.size.bytes` caps the request as a whole.
+  Both are properties of the task, while the rejection that triggers them comes from one index, often one hot shard.
+  A single busy index therefore throttles every other index the connector serves, and because §7.2 puts one bulk request in flight, there is no second request through which the healthy resources could proceed at full rate.
+  Per-resource throttling is possible in principle, by partitioning a batch and pacing the contributions separately, but it interacts with the ordering argument and with offset commit in ways this document has not worked through.
+  Left as a known limitation for v1: the conservative behaviour is correct, merely slower than necessary, and the metrics of §11 should at least make it visible that one resource is pacing the rest.
+* **Metrics have no per-resource dimension.** §11 lists everything at task granularity.
+  On a connector writing one index that is the whole picture; on a connector writing fifty it cannot answer the first question an operator asks, which is *which* index stalled, and it undercuts §9.3 specifically, since progress-based health is defined on a signal that aggregates across resources.
+  The resource-fatal handling introduced in §9.1 makes this sharper, because a blocked resource is now a state the connector holds and must report.
+  A per-resource dimension on the write, error and latency metrics is the obvious answer; the reason it is a gap rather than a decision is cardinality, since `${date:pattern}` naming makes the resource set unbounded (see the next item), and unbounded JMX attributes are their own operational problem.
+* **`${date:pattern}` naming makes the resource set unbounded over time.** §4.1 offers date placeholders precisely so users can write daily or monthly indices, which is a normal Elasticsearch pattern.
+  But mapping generation (§6.3), the `_source` check (§5) and `ingest.pipeline.validate` (§4.4) are each specified as happening "before the first write to a resource", which implies per-resource state that grows without limit and is re-established at every rollover.
+  Two things need settling in implementation: the tracking structure must be bounded rather than a map that accumulates for the life of the task, and the rollover cost is a latency spike at a predictable instant, when every active topic resolves to a new index at once and each needs its template applied before the first write lands.
+  Neither is difficult, but both are invisible until a connector has been running across a date boundary, which is exactly the kind of thing a design document should name in advance.
 * **`debezium-sink` is still evolving.** `SinkConnectorConfig` carries an internal `enable.sces` flag for the shared sink framework, and `DebeziumSinkRecord` carries a `@TODO` about replacing Connect's `Struct`/`Schema`.
   Baselining on 3.7.0-SNAPSHOT (§1) means tracking that churn rather than avoiding it; the type-fidelity and ordering suites are what will catch a breaking change.
 * **`delete_by_query` cannot be made safe in general.** §5.1 removes the ordering hazard by draining and waiting, and `conflicts=abort` converts a concurrent write into a loud failure, but a document written by another producer during the scan still survives the truncate.